0shp0/shp_portfolio/README.md

 #### [2bodymerger](./2bodymerger)
 **Binary star orbit simulation and GW-driven merger via 4th-order Hermite predictor-corrector**

-Competition solution for the 2024 Numerical Relativity Winter School (1st place).
-Implements Newtonian orbit integration and 2.5PN radiation-reaction to simulate the inspiral merger of black hole binaries.
+Competition solution for the 2024.01 GW-NR Winter School.
+(Numerical Relativity part) Implements Newtonian orbit integration and 2.5PN radiation-reaction to simulate the inspiral merger of black hole binaries.
 The PN jerk term required by the Hermite integrator was analytically derived and implemented.